zixingjiang/zixingjiang.github.io/_pages/cv.md

 --- -->

 # Service and leadership
 * President of Student Robotics Association (SRA), RAIL, CUHK-SZ.
-Sept.
+(Sept.
 2020 - Feb.
-2022
+2022)
   * Responsible for the operation of SRA
-  * Delivered weekly tutorials to junior SRA members with fellow senior SRA members
+  * Delivered weekly tutorials to junior SRA members

 ---